• Skip to primary navigation

 3. The quick lemon jam topping is optional but it's just another thing that makes this bread so good.
 For one thing, it gives a nice look on the bread.
 Plus, the lemon zest tastes like candy as it waits.

-4. The process can get even easier if you use a homemade yellow cake mix.
+4. The process can get even easier if you use a cake mix.
 Use 3 cups of your mix, leave out flour, sugar and baking powder.
 Then continue with the other ingredients listed in the recipe card below.

 Kefir Lemon Bread bursting with lemon flavor.
 Kefir makes it light and wonderfully moist.
 A quick lemon jam for the topping is a bonus.